J&K: Unable to contact home after earthquake, worried Kashmiris urge Centre to restore communication

 Kashmiris in different parts of India took to social media on Tuesday evening saying they were unable to contact their family and friends in the state, moments after tremors were felt in parts of North India because of an earthquake in Pakistan-occupied Kashmir.

 The India Meteorological Department said the epicentre of the 6.3-magnitude earthquake was in the Pakistan-India border region in Jammu and Kashmir at a depth of 40 km.
-While at least one person was reportedly killed in Pakistan, Jammu and Kashmir Police chief Dilbagh Singh said there were no reports of any damage in the state.
+While there were reports of multiple deaths in Pakistan, Jammu and Kashmir Police chief Dilbagh Singh said there were no reports of damage in the state.
 However, it could not be independently verified as communication restrictions in the state since August 5 have made it difficult to contact people.
 The communication clampdown was imposed to quell resistance against the Union government’s move to abrogate the state’s special status.

 “In 2005 an earthquake epicentered at Muzaffarabad caused heavy destruction in Uri,” activist Shehla Rashid tweeted.
 “One hopes that everything is okay this time.
 But we don’t know anything.
 People can’t even call ambulance, fire or police from their mobile phones.
 Communication is the cornerstone of disaster management.”
 Rashid also urged the central government to restore mobile networks in the Valley and said the restrictions were unjustified.